mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 Hardware availability has become a pressing issue in the age of generative AI.
 ML compilation can help alleviate this issue by bringing high-performance universal deployment across hardware backends.
-Given the presented solutions and results, with the right price and availability, AMD GPUs can be effective for LLM inference scenarios.
+Given the presented solutions and results, with the right price and availability, we think AMD GPUs can start to be useful for LLM inference.

 Our study focuses on consumer-grade GPUs as of now.
 We want to remark that when using an MLC-based approach, optimizations for consumer GPU models usually can be generalizable to cloud GPUs (e.g. from RTX 4090 to A100 and A10g)